ismailaib/ismailaib/README.md

 ### 👨‍💻 About Me

-I'm a frontend developer focused on building scalable, accessible, and performant web applications using **Next.js**, **React**, and modern UI/UX practices.
+I'm a Development Team Lead at **AGRI 4.0**, passionate about leading cross-functional teams and building scalable, accessible, and performant web applications using **Next.js**, **React**, and modern UI/UX practices.

-- 📚 Exploring system design, machine learning, and advanced frontend architecture
+- 📚 Exploring system design, team leadership, and advanced frontend architecture
 - 🛠️ Building production-ready interfaces with responsive design and maintainable code
 - 💬 Open to collaboration in React, Next.js, TypeScript, and API design
 - 📫 Contact: **ismailaitbouhmad@gmail.com**